Public Worship: The Heavenly Pattern

 It took them 40 years but the children of the slaves of Egypt finally crossed Jordan to become the citizens of Canaan’s Land.
 They, with their wilderness-born children, followed the priests carrying the Ark of the Covenant into the Jordan and walked across the riverbed on dry land as the water piled up just a few feet upstream from them.

-Like those wandering Israelites, I am looking for a church home since I no longer serve in a staff position.
+A few years ago, like those wandering Israelites, I was looking for a church home since I no longer serveed in a staff position.
 After my forty+ years of staff ministry (wilderness wanderings?)
-I have crossed the river into semi-retirement.
+I had crossed the river into semi-retirement.
 (The Social Security Administration held back some of the river’s water for me!)
-As the chief musician on several pastoral teams, my church has always been chosen for me—finding one to join is a different process altogether.
+As the chief musician on several pastoral teams, my church had always been chosen for me—finding one to join was a different process altogether.

 So what does worship at that ancient Tent in the Wilderness have to do with my search for a church?
 I will relate a common experience thus far:

-- The small worship team consisting of assorted guitars and keyboards, with a safely caged drummer all accompanying 3-6 vocalists.
+- There are small worship team consisting of assorted guitars and keyboards, with a safely caged drummer all accompanying 3-6 vocalists.

 - The lights are lowered in the congregation and change in color and intensity as the music unfolds.
 Sometimes there is smoke but no one seems to be alarmed by this.